 Illinois’ 2017 abortion report shows that abortions reported in the state increased from the previous year.
 The report was published in December 2018 on the Illinois Department of Public Health website.
 Changes in Illinois Abortions, 2016-2017 Abortion Totals and Trends In 2017, there were 39,329 abortions reported in Illinois, an […]

 North Carolina’s annual abortion report for 2017 was published online by the State Center for Health Statistics in September 2018.
 The abortion report is published as part of the state’s Reported Pregnancies publication and contains information on abortions performed in North Carolina and abortions performed on North Carolina residents.
 Changes in North Carolina Resident […]

 Kentucky’s 2017 abortion report, which the Kentucky Department for Public Health provided to the Charlotte Lozier Institute upon request in August 2018, shows that almost half of all abortions reported in the state were chemical abortions.
 Only one abortion clinic is currently operating in Kentucky.
 Abortion Totals and Trends Kentucky […]

-Oregon has released preliminary data for 2018, but the final report has not yet been published Oregon’s abortion statistics for 2017 were published in September 2018 on the website of the Oregon Health Authority.
+Oregon has released data for 2018 and 2019, but the full report is not yet available Oregon’s abortion statistics for 2017 were published in September 2018 on the website of the Oregon Health Authority.
 During 2017, reported abortions in the state declined after increases in 2015 and 2016.
 Changes in Oregon Abortions, […]